List of Supernatural and The Winchesters characters: In The Winchesters

 In "Pilot", on March 23, 1972, a young Mary meets John Winchester as he returns home from fighting in the Vietnam War.
 Mary later rescues John from a demon and reluctantly introduces him to the world of the supernatural.
 Mary's father Samuel has recently gone missing while on a hunting trip and has sent Mary to recover a schematic from an old Men of Letters clubhouse of a mysterious box.
-Teaming up with John and her friends Carlos Cervantez and Latika Dar, Mary pursues both her missing father and the box.
+Teaming up with John and her friends Carlos Cervantez and Latika Desai, Mary pursues both her missing father and the box.
 Mary reveals to John that she is consumed with guilt over the recent death of her cousin Maggie and seeks to leave the hunting life as a result.
 Although the group is unable to find Samuel, they do succeed in locating the box which is able to trap and kill demons.
 Ada Monroe reveals that Samuel was seeking the box as it is the only thing that can kill the Akrida, a malevolent force not of this world that seeks to invade and destroy all manner of life.
 While the Men of Letters had stopped them in the past, they are gone now, leaving the Akrida free to invade.
 Mary decides to continue Samuel's work as well as to continue her search for her father with John, Carlos, Latika and Ada joining her.